FelixFrohnertDB/felixfrohnertdb.github.io/_pages/about.md

 Prior to my Ph.D., I studied physics at the University of Copenhagen and Kiel University, where I discovered my passion for using machine learning to tackle scientific challenges.
 Along the way, I’ve collaborated with Deutsche Bahn, Airbus, Microsoft, and the Dutch Ministry of Finance, working towards practical applications of quantum computing to solve real-world problems.

-Beyond research, I have also gained experience in finance and business.
+Beyond research, I have gained hands-on experience in finance and business.
 At Simon-Kucher & Partners, I provided strategy consulting for banking clients, specializing in optimizing the pricing of financial products.
-In addition, I contributed to building the finance department at ProGlove, an IIoT startup, by helping set up financial structures and processes.
+In addition, I contributed to building the finance department at ProGlove, an IIoT startup, by setting up core financial structures and processes.

-I’ve presented my research at international conferences, published in top journals, and even won a few quantum computing competitions.
-Outside of my work, I love surfing, windsurfing, and cycling.
+I’ve presented my research at international conferences, developed machine learning models for physics research, and participated in a few quantum computing competitions (even won a couple!).
+Outside of work, I enjoy coffee, windsurfing, and cycling.